Dithn/arcgis-pro-sdk-community-samples/Map-Authoring/QueryBuilderControl/ReadMe.md

 <!-- TODO: Write a brief abstract explaining this sample -->
 This sample provides an illustration of how to use the QueryBuilderControl.
 This add-in contains a dockPane which hosts the QueryBuilderControl.
 The dockPane is used to view and modify the definition query for feature layers and standalone tables.
-Use the Expression property to determine the  current and complete SQL expression.
+You can set attribute and spatial queries with this control.